anton-kapelyushok/jb-indexer-v3/README.md

             * start the watcher
             * wait until it is initialized, but buffer its events
             * emit all files in directory
+              * if error happens on this step, retry
             * start emitting watcher events (buffered and new)
         * if watcher has failed, start over
 * search is executed as following